-A new applicant must register with the Online Subgrantee Application System (OSAS), at http://apps.mbcc.mt.gov/osas/Default.aspx, immediately to ensure meeting the application deadline.
+A new applicant must register with the Online Subgrantee Application System (OSAS) immediately to ensure meeting the application deadline.
 Create a login ID, using 4 to 20 characters with no spacing or punctuation.
 Passwords must be at least 8 characters, include at least 1 letter and 1 number, and are case-sensitive.
 No special characters or punctuation is allowed.
 Enter New User and Agency Information, including the Federal Employer or Payee Identification Number.